AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/content-composer-help.md

 >[!IMPORTANT]
 >
 >You must sign in with a valid Adobe Creative Cloud account.
 If you don't already have one, you can create a free account through Adobe Express.
 For more information, view [Create a free Adobe Express account](https://helpx.adobe.com/express/web/adobe-express-subscription/free.html).
 After creating your Adobe credentials, launch Content Composer and sign in to start creating courses.
 If your organization already has a Creative Cloud subscription, contact your administrator to provision a Creative Cloud account for you before signing in to Content Composer.

+>[!NOTE]
 >
 >For the best experience with Content Composer, Google Chrome is recommended.
 Firefox and Safari may have differences in functionality or behavior.